jordanhasgul/sentinel/README.md

-# sentinel
+# valkyrie

 ## Overview

-`sentinel` is a Go module for validating primitive and struct types.
+`valkyrie` is a Go module for validating primitive and struct types.

 ## Usage

 ## Documentation

-Documentation for `sentinel` can be found [here](https://pkg.go.dev/github.com/jordanhasgul/sentinel).
+Documentation for `valkyrie` can be found [here](https://pkg.go.dev/github.com/jordanhasgul/sentinel).